Datalog and Constraint Satisfaction with Infinite Templates

+In this section we recall the known connection between the existential pebble game, finite variable logics, and bounded treewidth duality for finite structures~\cite{KolaitisVardiDatalog,KolaitisVardi,DalmauKolaitisVardi}, and show that the connection fails if $\Gamma$ is an arbitrary structure with an infinite domain.
+The equivalence of (1) and (2) has been shown in~\cite{KolaitisVardiDatalog} (Theorem 4.8 there).
+The equivalence of (2) and (3) follows from results in~\cite{DalmauKolaitisVardi}; a proof of the entire theorem will appear in~\cite{AtseriasBulatovDalmauKolaitisVardi}.

+A finite relational structure $S$ is a \emph{core} if every endomorphism of $S$ is an automorphism of $S$.
+It is easy to see that every finite relational structure is homomorphically equivalent to a core, and that this core is unique up to isomorphism (see e.g.~\cite{HNBook}).

 \begin{theorem} Let $A, B$ be finite relational structures over the same signature $\tau$.
-The the following are equivalent. \begin{enumerate} \item Duplicator has a winning strategy for the existential $k$-pebble game on $A$ and $B$; \item All $\tau$-sentences in $\exists{\cal L}^k_{\infty\, \omega}$ that hold in $A$ also hold in $B$; \item Every finite $\tau$-structure whose core has treewidth $k-1$ that homomorphically maps to $A$ also homomorphically maps to $B$. \end{enumerate} \end{theorem}
+Then the following are equivalent. \begin{enumerate} \item Duplicator has a winning strategy for the existential $k$-pebble game on $A$ and $B$; \item All $\tau$-sentences in $\exists{\cal L}^k_{\infty\, \omega}$ that hold in $A$ also hold in $B$; \item Every finite $\tau$-structure whose core has treewidth at most $k-1$ that homomorphically maps to $A$ also homomorphically maps to $B$. \end{enumerate} \end{theorem}

 We show that for infinite structures $B$ it is in general not true that 3 implies 1.